Brown Tree Snake

 These aggressive snakes are only mildly venomous, and there are no recorded deaths resulting from their bite.
 However, children have had reactions to their venom, but none were fatal.

-These snakes typically live in trees, and they like to prey on smaller animals, like:
+These snakes like to prey on smaller animals, including:

 The snakelets hatch after 90 days of incubating, and the offspring measure around 19 inches long.
 In addition, these snakelets take three to four years to reach sexual maturity.
 The brown tree snake has no paternal instincts, and once females have laid their eggs, they leave them to fend for themselves.